 On satisfaction of the performance obligation, the unearned revenue is adjusted and revenue is recognized.
 Examples of entities whose books may contain significant unearned revenues include newspaper publishers, entertainment companies, telecommunication operators, etc. because the nature of their business is such that cash is received before goods and/or services are provided.

 Voice is a VoIP company which provides innovative voice calling solutions.
-Assume that during the month of January 2012 its users purchased talk time worth $10 million.
+Assume that during the month of January 20X2 its users purchased talk time worth $10 million.
 This must be utilized by the subscribers by the end of March 20X2.

 |Unearned Revenue||10 million|

-The purchase of talk time is just an advance payment for services which Voice has to provide.
+The purchase of talk time is just an advance payment for services which Voice has yet to provide.
 Since there is a cash inflow and an increase in cash there is an offsetting increase in liabilities.

 |Unearned Revenue||8 million|

 $2 million worth of revenue is still unearned at the end of February (assuming no additional purchase of credit).
-If the users had purchased $9 worth of talk time the balance in the unearned revenue account at the end of February would have been $11 million ($2 million opening unearned revenue plus $9 additional talk time purchased).
+If the users had purchased $9 million worth of talk time the balance in the unearned revenue at the end of February would have been $11 million ($2 million opening unearned revenue plus $9 additional talk time purchased).

-Written by Obaidullah Jan, ACA, CFA and last modified on
+by Obaidullah Jan, ACA, CFA and last modified on